biggy745/ubhpc.github.io/index.md

 # UB HPC TRAINING WORKSHOP
 ## 13/03/2018
-The workkshop targets current HPC users and those willing to use HPC resources available in UB.
+The workshop targets current HPC users and those willing to use HPC resources available in UB.

 ### Schedule
 900-930